 Kata - Living Encyclopedia of Karate & Self-Defense

-KARATE KATA are living encyclopedias of self-defense techniques.
-It is said "karate is kata & kata is karate".
+KARATE KATA are living encyclopedia of self-defense techniques.
 Kata is what makes karate beautiful and at the same time makes karate a weapon.
 Kata are forms with built-in training methods that develop muscle memory, timing, focus, power & self-defense.
 As one learns more kata, the more hidden meanings & techniques they will discover.

 Karate kata can provide self-education; but if abused, they will destroy technique and a person's ability to effectively defend against an attack.
 Shoshin Nagamine (1907-1997), Grandmaster of Matsubayashi Shorin-Ryu karate wrote in Tales of Okinawa's Great Masters, "If there is no kata, there is no karate, just kicking & punching".
 Think about that for a minute.
 It implies MMA is not karate and not even martial art - no more than boxing, gymnastics or wrestling.

 KARATE KATA of Seiyo Shorin-Ryu

 The Basic karate kata of Seiyo Shorin-Ryu include two that are unique to Seiyo Kai.
 These two were developed to teach practitioners proper hip rotation when striking and proper karate kicks.

 - Taikyoku Sandan Developed by Soke Hausel emphasizing development of gyaku zuki, hip rotation & focus.

 - Taikyoku Yondan Developed by Soke Hausel emphasizing correct use & variety of basic kicks.